yash-amd/shark-ai/sharkfuser/README.md

 ctest --test-dir build --rerun-failed --output-on-failure --verbose
 ```

+Tests and samples are also built as standalone binary targets in the `build/bin` directory to help with debugging isolated failures.

 ### Code coverage (using gcov + lcov):

 This works with gcc builds (code coverage with clang instrumentation is future work).